verdigado/odoo-customize/verdigado_attendance/Readme.md

 * Add "Working Times" configuration menu to employees -> configuration
 * Disable default filter for own attendances in report "All Employes"
 * Overwrite German language format of time_format to get rid of seconds in all forms.
+* Remove "New Allocation" button in time off module.

 ## Access Rights